 Understanding IEP Law and

 The basis for most IEP law is found in three federal statutes, The Individual with Disabilities Education Act, Section 504 of the Rehabilitation Act of 1973, and the Family Educational and Privacy Rights Act.
 IDEA is a federal law binding in all states.
-State law can mandate more protection than IDEA but not less.
+State law can mandate more protection than IDEA, but not less.
 Each state uses different criteria to determine programs and guidelines for qualifying students for special education.
 IEP laws were developed first at the federal level and then at the state level.
 If there is ever a conflict between state and federal law, federal law must be followed.

 - Free Appropriate Education Children with disabilities are entitled to a public education appropriate to their needs, at no cost to their families.

 - Least Restrictive Environment (LRE)

 If possible, children with disabilities must be educated with students who do not have disabilities and should attend the school that is closest to home.

 - Supplementary Aids and Services

 Children with disabilities must be provided with support services that assist them in benefiting educationally from their instructional program.

 An assessment must be completed to determine the child’s needs.
 This may be done only with the parent’s informed written consent.

 In order to assure that these rights are received, IDEA also includes the following protections:

 - Individualized Education Program (IEP)

 The IEP must be written at least annually for all children with disabilities.
 The IEP team consists of those who have assessed the child, school support personnel, a school administrator, general and special education teachers and the child’s parents or legal guardian.